 Retinol

-Chemical peels - You must wait a minimum of seven days before waxing after a light chemical peel or microdermabrasion.
-No waxing if you have had a physician administered peel within the past two years
+Chemical peels - You must wait a minimum of seven days before waxing after a light chemical peel using an alpha hydroxy acid (e.g. glycolic or lactic acid), or BHA (e.g salicylic acid), or other acid-based products or microdermabrasion.
+No waxing if you have had a physician administered peel within the past two years.

 Rosacea or very sensitive skin - For smokers or those with Rosacea, waxing can irritate dilated capillaries (weak or broken blood vessels).

-History of cold sores or fever blisters (waxing can cause a flare-up)
+Cold sores or fever blisters (waxing can cause a flare-up).

 If you’re pregnant, taking birth control, hormone replacement, or antibiotics, your skin may be more sensitive to waxing.
 If you would like to have a patch test 24 hours before getting waxed, let us know.